Breast Cancer Screening and Risk Factors

 - Inform me

 Am I at Risk of Developing Breast Cancer?

 Despite scientific and medical advances, the causes of breast cancer remain unknown.
 According to experts, there is no one single cause or trigger for it.
-Studies have shown that certain factors increase the risk of developing breast cancer, sex and age being the predominant risk factors.
+Nonetheless, studies have shown that certain factors increase the chances of developing breast cancer, sex and age being the predominant risk factors.
 Others may have an impact, but only for a minority of breast cancer cases.

-One of the main risk factors is the effect of certain female hormones, particularly estrogens, which may promote the development of certain types of breast cancer.
-Therefore, anything that can increase the amount of estrogen in the body or increase the length of time the body is exposed to estrogen is a risk factor.
+One of the main risk factor is the effect of certain female hormones, particularly estrogens, which may promote the development of certain types of breast cancer.
+Therefore, anything that can increase the amount of estrogen in the body or increase the length of time the body is exposed to estrogen is also a factor.